ksawicka01/WILD-seq/WILD-seq barcode assignment to single cell experiment.md

 ```

 ## Merge the bowtie output and the 10x cell barcode and UMI information
-Here is an example of an R script which will do this.
+Here is an example of an R script which will do this and tidy up the tables to just the information needed for downstream processing.
 ```
 library(dplyr)
 library(tidyr)